This post may include affiliate links. Thank you for your support.

 - For a finer textured spice mix, place all the ingredients in the bowl of a food processor or a spice blender.
 Pulse or blend until desired consistency is achieved.

-- Use 1-2 tablespoons of Jerk Seasoning per pound of meat.
+- Using Jerk Spices: Use 1-2 tbsp (tablespoons) of Jerk Seasoning per pound of meat.

 Nutrition